BabylonJS/BabylonReactNative/README.md

 ### **Building the NPM Package**

 Every change for a Pull Request will trigger the build of the NPM package.
-The artifact is named `BabylonReactNative` and can be found in the Artifact section of the Corresponding GitHub Action.
+The artifact is named `BabylonReactNative` and can be found in the Artifact section of the corresponding GitHub Action.

-> :warning: The zip contains a Tarball GZipped `.tgz` that is automatically decompressed on MacOS.
-When installing that directory ( `npm install /path/to/unzipped/untared/package` ) npm creates symlinks that are not supported by the build system.
+> :warning: The zip contains a Tarball Gzipped `.tgz` that is automatically decompressed on macOS.
+When installing that directory ( `npm install /path/to/unzipped/untarred/package` ) npm creates symlinks that are not supported by the build system.
 Installing the .tgz instead of its decompressed version works correctly.

 To get a `.tgz` that can be shared or published, follow these steps: